 Tax season is finally over, and millions of Americans will receive checks in the mail in the coming weeks from the IRS.
 Although I do some consulting and other independent work (which means that I don’t typically receive a tax return at all), my parents often received a very nice return (having a low income and a lot of dependents does that for you).

-In short, I learned from my parents five things not to do with your tax return:
+In short, I learned from my parents five things not to do with your tax refund:

 1. Buy lots of little frivolous things.
 Quite often, after getting a return, my parents would take the entire family out to dinner a few times.
 One year, they bought a Nintendo; another year, we got a giant new television when the old one was fine.